Minnesota Public Radio: Broadcast coverage

 Minnesota Public Radio broadcasts on several dozen stations that serve Minnesota and its neighboring communities and various translators providing additional local coverage.
-Stations are located in Minnesota, South Dakota (Brookings and Sioux Falls), Michigan (Houghton), Iowa (Decorah), and Idaho (Sun Valley).
+Stations are in Minnesota, South Dakota (Brookings and Sioux Falls), Michigan (Houghton), Iowa (Decorah), and Idaho (Sun Valley).
 MPR also operates KPCC in Pasadena, California.

 Most areas are served by both a classical music station and a news and information station.
 Duluth and Rochester are served by a classical music station, a news and information station, and The Current.

-MPR's newest service, The Current, is available in Austin, Hinckley, Mankato, the Twin Cities, New Ulm, Rochester, St. Cloud (Collegeville) and St. Peter.
+MPR's newest service, The Current, is available in Austin, Hinckley, Mankato, the Twin Cities, New Ulm, Rochester, St. Cloud (Collegeville), and St. Peter.

-Minnesota Public Radio also broadcasts all three of its services – News, Classical and The Current – on HD Radio in several communities throughout the state of Minnesota.
+Minnesota Public Radio also broadcasts all three of its services—News, Classical and The Current—on HD Radio in several Minnesota communities.
 In the Twin Cities, MPR multicasts Classical 24, an additional news service and Purple Current.

+Public Insight Network

+Public Insight Network (PIN), a newsgathering and networking initiative founded by MPR, was created by American Public Media in 2003.
+Through the PIN initiative, a community of citizens consigned their insights, personal experiences, and firsthand knowledge to journalists they trusted.
+This shared knowledge could then be included in printed materials, broadcast on live news, or shared on the Internet.
+PIN contributed to national shows such as Marketplace.